-With this Postgraduate Diploma, in addition to updating your knowledge, you will obtain a qualification from TECH, the largest online university in Spanish in the world".
+With this Postgraduate Diploma, in addition to updating your knowledge, you will obtain a qualification from TECH, the largest online university in Spanish in the world"

-The program's teaching staff includes professionals in the sector who contribute their work experience to this training program, as well as renowned specialists from leading societies and prestigious universities.
+The program's teaching staff includes professionals from the sector who contribute their work experience to this training program, as well as renowned specialists from leading societies and prestigious universities.

-The multimedia content, developed with the latest educational technology, will provide the professional with situated and contextual learning, i.e., a simulated environment that will provide immersive education programmed to learn in real situations.
+The multimedia content, developed with the latest educational technology, will provide the professional with situated and contextual learning, i.e., a simulated environment that will provide immersive training programmed to train in real situations.

-This program is designed around Problem-Based Learning, whereby the professional must try to solve the different professional practice situations that arise during the academic year This will be done with the help of an innovative system of interactive videos made by renowned experts.
+This program is designed around Problem-Based Learning, whereby the professional must try to solve the different professional practice situations that arise throughout the program.
+This will be done with the help of an innovative system of interactive videos made by renowned experts.